Skip to content

 • allow_url — Whether to allow URL-mode Elicitation.
 Default: disabled

-At least one mode (allow_form or allow_url) must be enabled when Elicitation is turned on.
+At least one mode (allow_form or allow_url) must be allowed when enabled.

 Server Configuration [[mcp.servers]]

-This is the most commonly used part — configuring the MCP servers you want to connect to.
-You can add multiple servers, each [[mcp.servers]] section defines one.
+This is the most commonly used section — configure the MCP servers you want to connect to.
+Multiple servers can be configured, with each [[mcp.servers]] block corresponding to one server.

 Common Fields